EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 For information on how to setup credentials for the Cloud utilities, please refer to the ["Credentials" section in Boto 3 documentation][boto3creds].

-> **WARNING:** Cloud utilities require the [boto3 library][boto3] installed
+> **WARNING:** Cloud utilities require the appropriate library for the cloud
+> provider you wish to use - either: [boto3][boto3] or
+> [azure-storage-blob][azure-storage-blob] and (optionally)
-> on your system.
+> [azure-identity][azure-identity]

 ## Installation

-Barman client utilities for the Cloud need to be installed on those PostgreSQL servers that you want to direcly backup on an S3 compatible object store, bypassing Barman.
+Barman client utilities for the Cloud need to be installed on those PostgreSQL servers that you want to direcly backup to a cloud provider, bypassing Barman.

-In case you want to use `barman-cloud-wal-archive` as a hook script, you can install the `barman-cli-cloud` package on the Barman server also.
+In case you want to use `barman-cloud-backup` and/or `barman-cloud-wal-archive` as hook scripts, you can install the `barman-cli-cloud` package on the Barman server also.

 Please refer to the main "Installation" section to install the repositories.